Identify coaching objectives

-Goals really are magic.
-They show us the way, get us focused, activate our creativity and give us the extra burst of energy we need to move faster toward our dreams.
+Goals are among the factors that distinguish coaching from causal chatter.
+As comforting as the latter may be, it doesn’t lead to an action plan with clear, precise, and measurable objectives.
+Goals work like magic.
+They show us the way, get us focused, activate our creativity, and give us the extra burst of energy we need to move faster toward our dreams.

 Tony Robbins says, “Setting goals is the first step in turning the invisible into the visible.”

-So what kind of goals to set during a coaching session?
+So what kind of objectives should be set during a coaching session?

-The coaching session’s goal depends on both the coach’s and client’s preferences.
-Generally speaking, every coach has a specific “niche”, a chosen area of life he prefers to work upon.
-It can be relationships, family, business, career, health or whatever he has chosen to focus on.
-The chosen goal to work upon needs to be within that niche although coaches may find themselves following their clients lead toward other different areas outside their wheelhouse.
-And that’s why coaches are commonly known as “Life Coaches” whatever their respective niches are.
-They care more about the person than the story.
+The goal of a coaching session depends on both the coach’s and client’s preferences.
+Generally speaking, every coach has a specific specialty.
+It can be business, career, life, leadership, etc. The client’s goal needs to be within that niche, though coaches may find themselves following their clients’ preferences outside their wheelhouse.
+That explains why coaches are usually referred to as life coaches regardless of their specialty.

 How to set a goal during a coaching session?